ECMQmlModule

 • It will generate a qmldir file from the QML files added to the target.
 If the module has a C++ plugin, this will also be included in the qmldir file.

-• If BUILD_SHARED_LIBS in on, all generated files, QML sources and the C++ plugin will be installed in a subdirectory of DESTINATION based upon the QML module’s uri.
+• If BUILD_SHARED_LIBS in on, all generated files, QML sources and the C++ plugin will be installed in a subdirectory of DESTINATION based on the QML module’s URI.
 In addition, these files will also be copied to the target’s RUNTIME_OUTPUT_DIRECTORY in a similar subdirectory.

 This function will fail if <target> is not a QML module target.